Redestros/user-segmentation-bdd/README.md

-# User segmentation with Behavior Driven Design testing
+# User segmentation with Behavior Driven Development testing

 User segmentation is to differentiate how the system treat users based on parameters associated to their segments.